Dental X-Rays & OPG X-Rays in Perth

-St John Dental offers X-Ray and Orthopantomogram (OPG) dental imaging services.
-Our dentists are able to take small, close up X-Rays of individual teeth or an OPG, which provides a panoramic or wide view X-Ray of the lower face, displaying all the teeth of the upper and lower jaw on a single film.
+St John Dental offers X-ray and Orthopantomogram (OPG) dental imaging services.
+Our dentists are able to take a small, close up X-ray (inter-oral) of individual teeth or an OPG, which provides a panoramic view the upper and lower jaw on a single film.
 You will not feel any discomfort during either procedure.
-For more information, contact your closest St John Dental clinic.

-For more Information on X-Ray and OPG in Perth, contact our dental practice.
+For more information on dental X-rays and OPG X-rays in Perth, contact your nearest St John dental clinic.

-- Occlusal X-Rays: Displays full tooth development and placement.
+- Occlusal X-rays: Displays full tooth development, placement and impactions.

-The extraoral X-ray provides imaging of the jaw and skull.
+The extraoral X-ray provides imaging of the jaw.
 The objective is to monitor growth and the development of the jaw in relation to the teeth.

 To find out more information about the dental X-rays, contact your nearest St John dental clinic and one of our dentists will be happy to discuss the procedure with you.

 An OPG X-ray is used to show the number, position and growth of all the teeth, including those that have not yet surfaced.
 An OPG dental scan may also reveal problems with the jawbone and the joint which connects the jawbone to the skull.
 This is useful if you require an assessment of your wisdom teeth, or for an overview of the teeth and the bone which support the teeth.

 We have state-of-the-art X-ray technology to help with the dental imaging.
 This uses less radiation than a typical X-ray and images are available immediately.

 At St John Dental, the cost of a dental X-ray can vary and is dependent on the type of X-ray needed.
 Intraoral dental X-rays are less costly due to the smaller scope of the X-ray.
 Whereas an OPG X-ray has a greater associated cost due to the significantly larger portion of the jaw and skull that needs to be scanned.